prosodylab/prosobeast-annotation-tool/README.md

 There are currently two options for using the tool: using this git repository, or using a [Docker](https://www.docker.com/) container.
 Using the git version is a bit more involved, but will allow you to keep up to date with the latest code.
 The docker version should be easier to setup if your system is docker enabled.

-A heavier deployment option for the tool based on Django is also available for setup on a server environment.

 - [Install via Git](#install-via-git)
 - [Install via Docker](#install-via-docker)
 - [Usage](#usage)